Decoding Absolute Value Graphs: Writing Equations from Visual Representations

 Dealing with Graphs with Different Slopes on Either Side of the Vertex

 In some cases, the slopes on either side of the vertex might differ, indicating a piecewise function.
-In such situations, the absolute value function is not sufficient to represent the entire graph.
+Plus, in such situations, the absolute value function is not sufficient to represent the entire graph.
 You would need to define the function piecewise, using different equations for different intervals.

 Frequently Asked Questions (FAQ)